 BEARISH AFTER TOP GAP DOWN: This is a five candlestick pattern that starts with three white candlesticks.
 The market signals a top reversal with the change in the color at the fourth candlestick.
 The next day gaps lower and makes a strong downward move, confirming the reversal. more...

-BEARISH STOP LOSS: This is not a standard candlestick pattern.
-It is simply the stop loss compliment of all the confirmed bullish patterns.
-The conditions for the activation of the Bearish stop loss are two consecutive lows or a close below the stop loss level of a recently confirmed bullish pattern. more...
+BEARISH STOP LOSS: The Bearish Stop-Loss Pattern is not a standard candlestick pattern.
+It serves as the stop-loss complement for all confirmed bullish patterns.
+The conditions for activating the Bearish Stop-Loss are two consecutive lows or a close below the stop-loss level of a recently confirmed bullish pattern. more...

 Disclaimers: